ZaRamen/Survive-the-Infected/README.md

 # Survive-the-Infected
-A shoot em up type of game that is based off the game boxhead.
+A shoot em up type of game that is based off the game boxhead with the libgdx framework(actually hate)

 Extra Tutorial tips that I forgot to put in the game: